SMKrizan/constellation/README.md

-# constellation: a Social Network API
+# Constellation: a Social Network API

-AS A social media startup
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

-GIVEN a social network API
-WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia Core for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia Core THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

-your walkthrough video should show the POST and DELETE routes for reactions to thoughts being tested in Insomnia Core.

 ## Description
-This application is the API for a social network web application designed to enable and promote sharing among neighbors.
-Users can submit a post with an item or a list of goods they have to share or post a request for an item, and respond to others' posts.
+This application is the API for a social network web application.
+Users can add and remove friends, add and remove thoughts and add and remove reactions to others' posts.

 ### Programming Languages and Technologies Used:
 - NoSQL
 - MongoDB
+- Mongoose
 - Node.js
 - ES6
 - Javascript